 March is National Colorectal Cancer Awareness Month

 In recognition of March as National Colorectal Cancer Awareness Month, BJC Help for Your Health is encouraging employees to understand the risk factors for colorectal cancer.
-For the ninth year, employees who commit to colorectal cancer prevention have an opportunity to win home exercise equipment valued at $1,000.
+For the 10th year, employees who commit to colorectal cancer prevention have an opportunity to win home exercise equipment valued at $1,000.

 Eligible employees must: